OWASP/CheatSheetSeries/cheatsheets/Input_Validation_Cheat_Sheet.md

 ### Whitelisting vs blacklisting

-It is a common mistake to use deny list validation in order to try to detect possibly dangerous characters and patterns like the apostrophe `'` character, the string `1=1`, or the `<script>` tag, but this is a massively flawed approach as it is trivial for an attacker to bypass such filters.
+It is a common mistake to use black list validation in order to try to detect possibly dangerous characters and patterns like the apostrophe `'` character, the string `1=1`, or the `<script>` tag, but this is a massively flawed approach as it is trivial for an attacker to bypass such filters.

 Plus, such filters frequently prevent authorized input, like `O'Brian`, where the `'` character is fully legitimate.
 For more information on XSS filter evasion please see the [this wiki page](https://owasp.org/www-community/xss-filter-evasion-cheatsheet).

-Allow list validation is appropriate for all input fields provided by the user.
-Allow list validation involves defining exactly what IS authorized, and by definition, everything else is not authorized.
+White list validation is appropriate for all input fields provided by the user.
+White list validation involves defining exactly what IS authorized, and by definition, everything else is not authorized.

 If it's well structured data, like dates, social security numbers, zip codes, email addresses, etc. then the developer should be able to define a very strong validation pattern, usually based on regular expressions, for validating such input.